 • having any chronic disease

 To make a muscle stronger, you have to exercise that muscle vigorously enough to feel burning in your muscle and damage muscle fibers.
 Then, when the muscle heals, it is bigger and stronger.
-Theoretically, damage to any cells in your body turns on your immune system and therefore can cause inflammation, but most studies show that exercise helps to prevent or reduce overall inflammation.
+Theoretically, damage to cells anywhere in your body turns on your immune system and therefore can cause inflammation, but most studies show that exercise helps to prevent or reduce overall inflammation.

 Since aging weakens your bones and muscles and increases your risk for breaking bones, every person who can do so safely should try to exercise every day.
 Try to include both activities with continuous motion and exercises against resistance in your program.
 Continuous endurance exercise such as biking, running, and swimming strengthen primarily your heart, while weight lifting strengthens primarily your skeletal muscles and bones.